Risks around graves

-- providing or maintaining safe plant (eg machinery and equipment) or safe systems of work
+- providing and maintaining safe plant (eg machinery and equipment) and safe systems of work

-- ensuring the safety and absence of risks to health in connection with the use, handling, storage or transport of plant or substances
+- ensuring safe use, handling, storage and transport of plant and substances

-A person who (whether as an owner or otherwise) has, to any extent, the management or control of a workplace must ensure that the workplace and the means of entering or leaving it are safe and without risks to health (OHS Act s26).
+Owners or people with management or control of a workplace must make sure the workplace and the means of entering and leaving is safe and without risks to health (OHS Act s26).

-A self-employed person must ensure, so far as is reasonably practicable, that people are not exposed to risks to their health or safety arising from the work they are undertaking (OHS Act s24).
+A self-employed person must ensure people are not exposed to risks to their health or safety arising from their work (OHS Act s24).

-There are also specific duties in the OHS Regulations that must be complied with.
+Specific duties exist in the OHS Regulations.
 The relevant provisions include:

 - prevention of falls (Part 3.3)